tc39/notes/es6/2012-07/july-26.md

 built-ins generic via Name object internal property identifiers, a la AWB's subclassing built-ins strawman

-Discussion moved to Subclassing…
+Discussion moved to Subclassing...

 MM: re: what you want syntax wise

 AWB: one way to address, not use instance that is automattically created, create new array and patch the proto

-… BE: (back to nativeCall trap)
+...
+BE: (back to nativeCall trap)

 AWB: Let's continue the issue of subclassability on es-discuss